Piyushh875/weather-forecast-website/README.md

- a basic eather website application project typically involve creating a user interface using HTML,CSS, and javascript to display weather information for specific location
+ A basic weather website application project typically involve creating a user interface using HTML,CSS, and javascript to display weather information for specific location